peterbenoit/ImageProcessor/FAQ.md

-# Reasons to Process Images via JavaScript Instead of CSS Filters
+# Why JavaScript Instead of CSS Filters?

 While I'm a huge fan of using CSS instead of JS whenever possible, here are some reasons why you might want to process images via JavaScript instead of just using CSS filters: